top of page

 colours and images help to tell your stories

 You do not need to have any art skills or experience.
-What matters is a willingness and openness to engage with the process.
 As an art therapist, I offer a supportive and attuned space, guiding you in finding materials that feel right and in gently reflecting on what emerges, at your own pace.

 My Services